systematic-magic/AgingPubMed/research_papers_html.rst

 6.1.
 Check that correspondence section has a title “CORRESPONDING AUTHORS” for more than one author or “CORRESPONDING AUTHOR” for one author (ALL CAPS).

 6.2.
 Check that correspondence section has one or more Author + Email address pairs.
-Occasionally an author can have 2 or more emails.
+Only one email per author is allowed with the exception of when an ORCID email is present, which should be separated by a semicolon (;).

 6.3.
 Check that author’s name does not have any punctuation marks at the end.